arocull/Shepherd/README.md

 The first line after map identification is the name of the scroll.
 This is what you see when browsing discovered scrolls in the pause menu.
 The line below the scroll name is the text the scroll contains when read.
 It extends the remaining length of the file, just note it has a max length of 256 characters (set in [config.h](src/Core/config.h)) and all the text must be able to fit in the dialogue box at once.

+Below scrolls, additional data like puzzles, entities, etc can be placed, but each line must start with a flag.
+These are harder to work with and may more frequently change--they are mostly intended for save data.
+However, if you would like to mess with them, you can view them in [SaveLoad::LoadObjects](src/Map/save.cpp).

 ## Triggers and Puzzles

 If you want to set up and configure a puzzle, simply edit the function [Trigger_SetupPuzzles](src/Triggers/triggers.cpp) and add a section for your added level.
 Note the use of the [Puzzle](src/Map/puzzle.h) struct, which is a general, easy-to-use interface for creating puzzle conditions.